dmahugh/pyfind/README.md

 By default, pyfind only searches folders that contain a file named *_pyfind*.
 I use this option to limit searches to my own code &mdash; there's a *_pyfind* file in each folder where my code resides.
 You can force pyfind to search all folders with the *-af* or *--allfolders* option:

 ![allfolders](https://raw.githubusercontent.com/dmahugh/pyfind/master/images/allfolders.png)

+### special cases
+Pyfind supports two special cases for the _startdir_ argument that specifies the root folder to be searched:

+* _*packages_ = search the source code of all installed Python packages
+* _*stdlib_ = search the source code of the Python standard library

+Note that these options work with the currently active virtual environment, if any.